clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * Don't make references to people's bodies or state your opinion of them.
 * Don't use slurs.

+# Social Comfort (Even More Ideas)
+#### Represent the diverse and welcoming community we stand for
+* Don't mock other languages or technologies.
+* Leave your nerdy flame wars at the door.
+* Windows is fine.
+PHP is fine.
+Javascript is fine.
+* Be genuinely interested in people's experiences. ("You built something?
+That's cool.
+What does it do?")
+* Appreciate that different technologies have different trade-offs.
+Being easily accessible is one of them.

 # Discussion: Technical Capability
 ### How can you help people feel technically capable?
 ### What kinds of insecurities might your student have?
 ### How can you bolster their confidence?

 # Technical Capability (Ideas)

+#### Being confused is normal
+#### Explore and have fun
+#### Define concepts
+#### Encourage interaction
+#### Be super positive
+#### Walk the middle path

+# Technical Capability (Ideas)

-#### Explain that:
+#### Explain that
-* Even professional developers are constantly learning new technologies, so being confused is normal.
-* Initial code is often terrible: don't feel bad, just refactor!
+* Not knowing stuff is normal, even the pros spend half their day googling
+* If you keep at it it gets better, more quickly than you think

+#### Remind them
+* No need to make things perfect.
+Just build stuff, have fun!
 * Mistakes == Learning!

+# Technical Capability (Ideas)

-#### Dealing with technical concepts:
+#### Dealing with technical concepts

 * Define technical terms!
 Several times!
-* Assume anyone you're teaching has zero knowledge but infinite intelligence.
+* Assume anyone you're coaching has zero knowledge but infinite intelligence.
-* Remember people's professional and code backgrounds (QA, DBA, C++, Java, JS) and relate where possible.
+* Remember people's backgrounds (Javascript, Ruby, Java, HTML/CSS,) and relate where possible.
+* Don't be afraid to use metaphors.
 If they are a cook, try a cooking analogy.

 # Technical Capability (More Ideas)
 #### Encourage collaboration and interaction